ExWhyZ

-ExWhyZ, formerly known as Empire (stylized as EMPiRE), is a Japanese alternative idol girl group formed between WACK and Avex Trax in 2017.
+ExWhyZ (stylized as ExWHYZ), formerly known as Empire (stylized as EMPiRE), was a Japanese alternative idol girl group formed between WACK and Avex Trax in 2017.
 They have released six studio albums, five EPs, and five singles since their formation.
 They re-branded to ExWhyZ in 2022 and re-debuted under EMI Records.
+The group disbanded in August 2026.

 History

 2017–2018: Formation, debut as Empire and The Empire Strikes Start!!

 On April 2, 2017, WACK announced a joint project with Avex.
 On August 23, The group name was announced as Empire.
 By September 28, all members of the group had been revealed.
 The group's first song "Empire is Coming" was released on October 6, the song was later featured on WACK & Scrambles Works.

 Empire's first album, The Empire Strikes Start!!, was released on April 11, 2018.
 The song "Black to the dreamlight" was featured on Black Clover as an ending theme.
 The group held their first concert named after their debut album on May 1.
 That same day the group's first member, Yuina Empire transferred to Bis and new members Maho Empire and Mikina Empire joined the group.
 The Empire Next Edition Tour was held from July to September of the same year.
 On September 5, Empire released their first EP, Empire Originals.